All alone with Nefertiti

 Classical antiquities in 3D und Monet’s water lily pond as a virtual reality experience: what German museums are offering in digital form.
 Some tips from our editorial team.

 Museums are among the most popular leisure activities for Germans – and attract more than 110 million visitors every year.
-Now they have all been forced to close because of the corona pandemic.
-However, this at least gives many museums the chance to show off the exciting digital offerings they have developed – and have been expanding of late.
 Here are four of our editorial team’s tips.

 A virtual tour of Monet’s water lily pond